SCDH/oxbytei/README.md

 - critical apparatus

-Note: Yes, there have been some little assumptions that have poured into this framework and blur its generality, e.g. assumptions about sensible URI schemes for certain purposes, like `psn` or `pers` for persons.
+Note: Yes, there are some little assumptions that have poured into this framework and blur its generality, e.g. assumptions about sensible URI schemes for certain purposes, like `psn` or `pers` for persons.
 But these are endangered animals that will become extinct as